 As a person of color, Rishi believes that if you are lucky enough to do well, it’s your responsibility to send the elevator back down.
-Rishi has championed the issues of the disadvantaged communities of Silicon Valley, seeking to bridge the income gap that has widened.
-Rishi launched the no-charge Entrepreneurship Bootcamp for youth across Silicon Valley, benefitting thousands of disadvantaged students, a pathway to empowerment and learning from STEM.
-Teaming up with San Jose’s Mayor Sam Liccardo, Rishi launched this program in many disadvantaged neighborhoods of San Jose.
-Rishi has also hosted the no-charge Lego Robotics Bootcamp for many years and launched summer no-charge bootcamps to teach robotic design and programming.
-As a member of the California Computer Science Strategic Implementation Panel, a California Department of Education initiative, Rishi has helped roll out a K-12 Computer Science curriculum for every K-12 Public School student in California, to go live in 2022.
-During the shelter-in-place, Rishi has organized hackathons and entrepreneurial boot camps for young students, providing online coding classes.
-His internship program today is providing valuable work experience for hundreds of high school and college students all over the country.
-RIshi believes that we can begin to provide opportunities to all youth, regardless of their family’s income level, we can begin to level the playing field.
+Rishi has championed the issues of disadvantaged communities across Silicon Valley, seeking to bridge the income gap.
+To rectify this issue, Rishi launched the no-charge Entrepreneurship Bootcamp for youth in disadvantaged neighborhoods of Silicon Valley, which benefited thousands of disadvantaged students by empowering them through STEM and entrepreneurial skills.
+Since 2012, Rishi has also hosted the no-charge Lego Robotics Bootcamp to teach students robotic design and programming.
+As a member of the California Computer Science Strategic Implementation Panel, a California Department of Education initiative, Rishi has helped roll out a K-12 Computer Science curriculum for every Public School student in California that is scheduled to go live in 2022.
+During the COVID-19 shelter-in-place orders, Rishi organized hackathons, facilitated entrepreneurial boot camps for young students, and provided online coding classes.
+His internship program today is providing valuable leadership experience for hundreds of high school and college students all over the country.
+Rishi believes that equal opportunity should be afforded to all youth, regardless of their family’s income level to begin to bridge the income inequality gap.

 Implementing a computer science K-12 curriculum to go live in 2022